ramyo564/ramyo564.github.io/_posts/Spring/Others/2023-03-16-@Autowired, @Resource and @Inject.md

 # Overview

-In this Spring Framework tutorial, we'll demonstrate how to use annotations related to dependency injection, namely the _@Resource_, _@Inject_, and _@Autowired_ annotations.
+In this Spring Framework tutorial, you'll demonstrate how to use annotations related to dependency injection, namely the _@Resource_, _@Inject_, and _@Autowired_ annotations.
 These annotations provide classes with a declarative way to resolve dependencies:

 ```java
 @Autowired